 - By mail with check, money order or card.

 - In person at a local USCIS office by check.

-If you want to pay by check, you must ensure that you have sufficient funds in your account.
-This will avoid delays in the processing process or rejections of the application.
+However, the USCIS field office in Los Angeles no longer accepts money orders or cashier’s checks.
+If you wish to pay by check, please make sure you have sufficient funds in your account.
+This will avoid delays in the processing process or rejection of the application.

 USCIS reviews the application form and supporting documents.
 If you meet the eligibility requirements, the NVC forwards the application to the US Embassy in Havana.

 The consular staff of the embassy interviews the beneficiary in Havana to decide whether to grant the entry permit.
 During the process, beneficiaries must provide their biometric data, that is, fingerprints and photographs.

 This migratory parole is not obtained automatically.
 The final decision is left to the discretion of USCIS officials, but is generally granted to those who:

 - Meet the eligibility requirements for the CFRP program.

 - Meet the eligibility requirements to obtain an immigrant visa.
 Unless you already have an immigrant visa number available.

 - They guarantee an exercise of favorable discretion.